 Other places might be government-sponsored, such as senior centers and youth centers which will always have at least two tables.
 Some private associations will also have tables available, such as the YMCA and YWCA.
 Boarding schools will all have tables available for their young charges.

-Condominiums and upscale apartments usually have a common area that contains many amenities such a party/meeting room, bathrooms/showers, exercise room, an adjoining swimming pool and a pool room with one or two tables.
+Condominiums and upscale apartments usually have a common area that contains many amenities such as a party/meeting room, bathrooms/showers, exercise room, an adjoining swimming pool and a pool room with one or two tables.
 Regular players will want to select an apartment complex based on the quality of the pool table.

 Outside of the US, many upper class hotels have pool rooms set aside for guests.
 If you plan to travel abroad, when making hotel reservations, ask if they have tables.
 If they don't, it may be worthwhile to send an email to several of the hotels asking about the proximity and quality of nearby pool halls.